TimothyTeo888/python_course/README.md

-TODO: eed to FIll this in
+TODO: need to FIll this in